 If a person weighing 150 pounds has a significant increase in blood glucose while taking only 4 mg. melatonin/day, what would you expect for a 50 pound dog taking 12 mg. of melatonin/day?

-In 2013, based upon the failure of the “experts”, we began our own research with the premise that the hormonal imbalance created by spay/neuter can lead to the development of hypothyroidism, Cushings, Atypical Cushings, hyperestrinism, and diabetes.
+In 2013, based upon the failure of the “experts” to provide us any guidance as to how to control Billy’s blood glucose levels, we began our own research.
+We had already established that diet, exercise and injections of various types and combinations of insulin was entirely ineffective.
+We were left to address the other documented anomaly–hormonal imbalance.
+We looked to see if there was any evidence that the hormonal imbalance (presumably created at least in part by neuter due to the absence of testosterone) can lead to the development of hypothyroidism, Cushings, Atypical Cushings, hyperestrinism, and diabetes.
 We were forced to research studies on humans as the veterinary community does not acknowledge the causal relationship and has not conducted studies to prove/disprove the thesis.
 Initially, the most helpful study we found, “Induction of insulin resistance,”79 states:

 “We conclude that sex hormone administration, i.e. testosterone treatment in females and ethinyl estradiol treatment in males, can induce insulin resistance in healthy subjects.”